FAQs

 When my partner is convicted of a crime will the judge settle our family law issues at sentencing?

 Criminal courts hear criminal cases.
 Family law issues are heard in a different court so the judge sentencing someone convicted of an offence – even one that was of a domestic nature - will not handle family law issues.
-The victim will have to take steps to deal with things like custody and support in family court.
+The victim will have to take steps to deal with things like decision making responsibility and support in family court.

 Back to top